A new webinar!

-The National Center for Interpretation is pleased to announce a webinar designed for Spanish/English interpreters!
+The National Center for Interpretation is pleased to announce a new webinar designed for Spanish/English interpreters!

 In Mexico, “banqueta” is the sidewalk of the street, while in all other parts of the Spanish-speaking world “banqueta” is merely a stool.